uschpc/USC-BackendAI-Testing-Docs/Software-modules.md

 The naming convention for modules is `<software_name>/<version>` (e.g., `gcc/13.3.0`).

-If you do not want these modules to be automatically loaded when you log in, add `module purge` to your ~/.bashrc.

 #### Using `module av`

 To see what modules you can load into your environment, enter the command `module av`.
 With `gcc/13.3.0` loaded, this will print a large number of available modules: